Applying for a Study Permit

 Already in Canada on a study permit

-If you are already in Canada on a study permit and studying at a school other than Regent, double check in the conditions section of your study permit, if it lists a specific school.
-If it does not, then your study permit will be sufficient at Regent as well.
-If there is a school listed, then you will need to apply for a new study permit.
+If you are already in Canada on a study permit and studying at a school other than Regent, and you wish to transfer to Regent, you will need to apply for a new study permit.

 Already in Canada with no study permit